shaycore/hashtag-hydration-ecom/README.md

 # Shopping experience web application
 Hashtag Hydration is a shopping web app.
-User can add items to cart or wishlist, moving items from the wishlist when they want to add to cart.
+Users can add items to cart or wishlist, moving items from the wishlist when they want to add to cart.
 Your cart will be saved when you logout.
-You can modify quantities of items, explore our water bottles and finally checkout to place an order.
+You can modify quantities of items, browse available products and checkout to place an order using integrated Stripe.
 As an Admin account you can manage inventories, users, and orders.
-The user can then checkout using our integrated Stripe checkout.

 ## Technologies used for HashTag Hydration:
 1. JavaScript